DUAL DIAGNOSIS

 Eating Disorders: Signs, Symptoms, and Treatment

-Anyone with an eating disorder is at risk for adverse or life-threatening consequences.
+Individuals with eating disorders may face adverse or life-threatening consequences.
 Fortunately, proper treatment and support can be effective at treating eating disorders and restoring healthy relationships with food and body image.

 Jump to Section Chevron Down